KxmischesDomi/BungeeInventories/README.md

 ## A simple API to send Inventories to Spigot Servers and let players open them.

 ### Setup
-Download the newest version of the API's and import the Bungee api into a bungeecord plugin and the Spigot api into a spigot plugin
+[Download](https://github.com/KxmischesDomi/BungeeInventories/releases) the newest version of the API's and import them into you're plugins
+You don't have to make a Spigot Plugin with the Library, only if you want to change something described in the following spigot documentation
+Don't export the Libraries, just put them on your servers as plugins.

 ### Development
 #### Bungeecord